jjarokergc/jj-dokuwiki/README.md

 ## Architecture

-This dokuwiki application is hosted with NGINX and is designed to be behind a reverse proxy.
-The reverse proxy provides SSL offloading and a ModSecurity firewall.
+This dokuwiki application is hosted with NGINX and is designed to be behind a reverse proxy that provides SSL offloading.

 The puppet module uses hiera for data lookup, which specifies source location (and version) for downloading, nginx configuration and php setup.